Azure/LabServices/ClassTypes/PowerShell/HyperV/check-hyperv-vm/README.md

 ## Usage

-In an Adminstrator PowerShell window, run:
+On the host VM (not the Hyper-V VMs), open an Adminstrator PowerShell window.
+Run the following command?

 ```powershell
 ./Test-HypervVmConfig.ps1